 Dos and don’ts

-- Make sure you rinse the shampoo off really well.
+Make sure you rinse the shampoo off well.

-- If your baby’s skin is very sensitive or your baby is a newborn, use hypoallergenic 100 percent soap-free and dye-free products (speak to your pharmacist for a recommendation).
+If your baby’s skin is very sensitive or your baby is a newborn, use hypoallergenic 100% soap-free and dye-free products (speak to your pharmacist for a recommendation).

 Treating cradle cap